xitu/gold-miner/TODO1/11-chrome-apis-that-give-your-web-app-a-native-feel.md

 # 11 Chrome APIs That Will Give Your Web App a Native Feel

-#### 11 Chrome APIs that will give your web app a native-like user experience.

 ![](https://cdn-images-1.medium.com/max/2560/1*M4FLqVN1o0AVstiq1FmWdA.jpeg)

 ## Why aim for a “native feel” ?